Azure-Samples/active-directory-dotnet-windowsphone-8.1/README.md

 This sample demonstrates a Windows Store application for Windows Phone 8.1 calling a web API that is secured using Azure AD.
 The application uses the Active Directory Authentication Library (ADAL) to obtain a JWT access token through the OAuth 2.0 protocol.
 The access token is sent to the web API to authenticate the user.

 > NOTE: This sample uses version 2 of the ADAL library.
-Version 3 of ADAL is available, but only support Windows Universal applications, Windows Phone 8.1.
+Version 3 of ADAL is available, but does not support Windows Phone 8.1.
 For an enquivalent Windows Universal sample, go [here](https://github.com/azure-samples/active-directory-dotnet-windows-store).

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).